-Where the University get its income
+Where the University gets its income

-What your fees cover
+What your fees pay for

 - academic and research staff